How to Keep the Weight off Forever

 Reintroducing “maybe” foods

-Doing either one of my diets gave your body a break from inflammatory foods.
+Doing either one of my diets gave your body a break from processed, high-sugar and high-carb foods.
 Most likely, you’re feeling much better and are pounds lighter.
-Now is the perfect time to evaluate how your body reacts to foods that can cause inflammation.
+Now is the perfect time to evaluate how your body reacts to certain foods.

 To do this, introduce one of the following foods at time: